openchange/website/src/donate/index.md

 Donations go through the Software Freedom Conservancy and the full amount of each donation goes to OpenChange.
 For example, there are substantial capital costs associated with creating and maintaining a test environment across all the versions of proprietary software OpenChange must interoperate with.

+Conservancy also accepts stock donations on behalf of OpenChange.
+If you would like to donate stock, please contact <a href="mailto:accounting@sfconservancy.org">accounting@sfconservancy.org</a> for instructions on how to initiate the transfer.

 <div align="center">
 <table width="80%" style="margin-top:2em;margin-bottom:2em;border:none;box-shadow: 1px 1px 4px #555;">
 <tr>